thedevdojo/tails/README.md

 ### 7. Displaying Designs

-We've made it really easy to display the designs you created in tails inside of your application.
-You may choose to display the page on a specific route or you may wish to add the design as an include inside of an existing blade file.
+We've made it really easy to display the designs you created with tails inside of your application.
+You can display the page from a specific route or include the design inside an existing blade file.
 Let's cover displaying the page on a route first.

 #### Displaying the page via a Route